avaspataru/SHAP-Value-Plotting-for-CRISPR-tools/README.md

 ```
 For a fast set-up create a conda environment with the provided environment.yml file.
 This contains all the packages needed by the project.

-## Main files
-  **datasets** : scripts for extracting the guide sequences (in tool specific format) from the original dataset files

-  **src/shapleyvals.py** : runs the SHAP analysis and produces a plot for the specified tool on the specified dataset

-  **src/tooldata.py** : interface class for the tool-specific data file in order to be ran by shapleyvals.py

-  **src/tool-model** : contains the necessary files for running the specific tool

-  **results**: contains pickle files with saved SHAP values for all the models and tools ran

-  **plotfrompickle.py**: given a pickle file name (from within results), it will load the SHAP values and produce the plot

 ## Running instructions

 **To run the complete SHAP analysis**: